kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 ANP. `Priority` is a 32 bit integer value, where a smaller number corresponds to a higher precedence.
 The lowest numeric priority value is "0", which corresponds to the highest precedence.
 Larger numbers have lower precedence.
-Any ANP will have higher precedence over the namespaced NetworkPolicy instances in the cluster.
-If traffic matches both an ANP rule and a NetworkPolicy rule, the only case where the NetworkPolicy rule will be evaluated instead of ANP rule, is when there is a third higher-precedence ANP `Pass` rule that allows it to bypass any lower-precedence ANP rules.
+All ANPs will have higher precedence over NetworkPolicies in the cluster.
+If traffic matches both an ANP rule and a NetworkPolicy rule, the only case where the NetworkPolicy rule will be evaluated is when there is a third higher-precedence ANP `Pass` rule that allows it to bypass any lower-precedence ANP rules.

 The relative precedence of the rules within a single ANP object (all of which share a priority) will be determined by the order in which the rule is written.